guilhermegarcia/phonokit/README.md

 ### Prosodic Structures

-Phonotypst provides three functions for visualizing different levels of prosodic structure:
+Phonotypst provides three functions for visualizing different levels of prosodic structure.
+The functions `syllable()`, `foot()` and `word()` below also have a `scale` argument (float) for adjusting the size of the resulting prosodic tree.
+Crucially, the scaling includes the tree, the text and the thickness of the lines in the tree.

 #### Syllable Level